aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCX to OST?</h2>

+For a Python developer, the need to convert a DOCX file to OST format may arise when they are trying to add a feature within their application.
+OST files are used to store data in an offline mode, which is not possible with DOCX files.
+This makes it necessary to convert DOCX to OST format in order to store the data in an offline mode.

-For a Python developer, who is trying to add a DOCX to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+<h2>How Aspose.Total Helps for DOCX to OST Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It consists of two APIs, namely Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of DOCX to OST easy using Python.
+The conversion process is a two step process, firstly loading the Word file and rendering it into HTML via Aspose.Words for Python via .NET.
+Secondly, loading the converted HTML using Aspose.Email for Python via .NET and saving it into OST format.
+This makes it easier for the Python developer to add the feature of DOCX to OST conversion within their application.

 {{% /blocks/products/pf/feature-page-summary %}}